Sonam Kapoor's Wedding Reception: A Huge Cake, Aishwarya's 'Buntsangha' & SRK-Salman's Dance!

 and @AnilKapoor together. #SonamKiShaadi #SonamAnandReception #EverydayPhenomenal pic.twitter.com/AaQm48R16w

-Of course, the always high-on-energy Ranveer Singh couldn't stop himself from joining Shahrukh Khan and Anil Kapoor for a 'Koi Mil Gaya'-
+Of course, the always high-on-energy Ranveer Singh couldn't stop himself from joining Shahrukh Khan and Anil Kapoor for a 'Koi Mil Gaya'.

 We can watch @iamsrk, @AnilKapoor and @RanveerOfficial dance all night. #SonamKiShaadi #SonamAnandReception #EverydayPhenomenal pic.twitter.com/pfrpfAdbjJ— Filmfare (@filmfare) May 8, 2018